PricelessToolkit/MailBoxGuard/README.md

 - - The settings in the gateway and in the sensor must match.
 ```
   LoRa.setSignalBandwidth(125E3);         // signal bandwidth in Hz, defaults to 125E3
-  LoRa.setSpreadingFactor(12);            // ranges from 6-12,default 7 see API docs
+  LoRa.setSpreadingFactor(12);            // ranges from 6-12, default 7 see API docs
   LoRa.setCodingRate4(8);                 // Supported values are between 5 and 8, these correspond to coding rates of 4/5 and 4/8.
 The coding rate numerator is fixed at 4.
   LoRa.setSyncWord(0xF3);                 // byte value to use as the sync word, defaults to 0x12
   LoRa.setPreambleLength(8);              //Supported values are between 6 and 65535.